ai-practitioners/time-series-forecasting/docs/sql_query.md

 As train table contains the most number of rows, consider it as the fact table and the other tables as dimensions tables.

 ### Timeline of cities

-Analyzing the length of each cities' timeline can give us a rough idea of how distributed each city time series between each other.
+Analyzing the length of each city's timeline can give us a rough idea of how distributed each city's time series between each other.

 Why prioritize analysis on cities?
 Because city is on a more granular level.
 By inspecting on city level, we ensure we do not miss out hidden patterns as compared to analysis done on state and national level.
-The results of the query below can be seen from {ref}`Figure 1 <city_timeline>` below.
+The results of the query below can be seen from [Table 1](#table1) below.

 ```sql
 WITH CityStartEnd AS (